hinadawood/react-onlinestore/README.md

 ### The state management is implemented through Redux.

-### I have tested thoroughly on Chrome.
+### I have tested thoroughly on Chrome (v84.0).
 Also works fine on Firefox and Safari.

 ## Usage